molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

 # Install OpenMM in an HPC environment for interactive use on VSC.

 Working with an HPC requires a basic knowledge of the Linux operating system.
 If you have never used Linux before, this will be rich learning experience.
 Still, it is worth the trouble, because in a computational research lab, any serious simulation is performed on an HPC.
 Calculations on your laptop are only useful for teaching, preparing simulations or initial prototyping.

 The VSC supercomputer center offers interactive sessions to run Jupyter notebooks directly on the cluster.
 Unfortunately, this is only available for users with access to the VSC supercomputer center, although other calculation centers may offer similar features.
 We do not offer support for that and as such, the following instructions are meant for people with access to the Flemish Supercomputer Center (VSC) (i.e. people affiliated to a Flemish research institution).
 The exact procedure to request an account depends on your host institution, students at Ghent University can [create a VSC account here](request_vsc_account_ugent.md).

-The following assumes that you have access to the account and are able to log in to the page https://login.hpc.ugent.be
+The following sections assume that you have access to the account and can log in to the page [login.hpc.ugent.be](https://login.hpc.ugent.be).

+## Installation

-1. Navigate to https://login.hpc.ugent.be and follow the needed steps to log in.
+1. Navigate to [login.hpc.ugent.be](https://login.hpc.ugent.be) and follow the needed steps to log in.

-2. From the menu bar click 'clusters' > 'login Shell Access'.
+1. From the blue top bar click `Clusters` > `login Shell Access`.
    A new tab should open with a black screen and a welcome message from the HPC cluster, containing some information on the current state of the cluster.

-3. This would be a good time to go through the Linux and HPC tutorials here: https://www.ugent.be/hpc/en/support/documentation.htm.
+1. This would be a good time to go through [the Linux and HPC tutorials](https://www.ugent.be/hpc/en/support/documentation.htm).

-4. After connecting to the HPC, determine a suitable location to install Minoconda.
+1. After connecting to the HPC, determine a suitable location to install Minoconda.
    This is a slimmed-down version of Anaconda, which is suitable for non-local installations.
    The data directory should have sufficient quota (several Gigabytes) to contain the OpenMM installation.
    On the VSC clusters, this directory would be `$VSC_DATA`, but if you are working on another HPC, this might be different.
    In the instructions below, we will use `$VSC_DATA`, but this can be easily replaced.

-5. The installation of OpenMM takes several steps.
+1. The installation of OpenMM takes several steps.
 First download and install Miniconda.

    ```bash
    cd $VSC_DATA